unyt-org/uix/docs/manual/15 Deployment.md

 ## Backend Endpoint Locations

 The *location* of an endpoint describes the actual physical of a backend endpoint in a UIX app.
-Per default, the location of a backend endpoint is the device where the UIX app is started.
+By default, the location of a backend endpoint is the device where the UIX app is started.

 This default behavior can be changed by defining a `location` property in the backend `.dx` file.